Mikescher/SimpleCloudNotifier/scnserver/README.md

  - diff my currently used scnsend script vs the one in the docs here

-- (?) use str-ids (also prevents wrong-joins) -> see psycho -> how does it work with existing data? (do i care, there are only 2 active users... (are there?))
+- (?) use str-ids (hide counts and prevents wrong-joins) -> see psycho -> ensre that all queries that return multiple are properly ordered -> how does it work with existing data?
+  -> do i care, there are only 2 active users... (are there?)

  - error logging as goroutine, gets all errors via channel, (channel buffered - nonblocking send, second channel that gets a message when sender failed ) (then all errors end up in _second_ sqlite table) due to message channel etc everything is non blocking and cant fail in main

- - request logging (log all requests with body response, exitcode, headers, uri, route, userid, ..., tx-retries, etc), (trim body/response if too big?)
+ - => implement proper error logging in goext, kinda combines zerolog and wrapped-errors copy basic code from bringman, but remove all bm specific stuff and make it abstract Register(ErrType) methods, errtypes then as structs log.xxx package with same interface as zerolog

  - jobs to clear requests-db and logs-db after to only keep X entries...

  -> logs and request-logging into their own sqlite files (sqlite-files are prepped)